jldbc/jldbc.github.io/_posts/2016-05-15-bookshelf.md

 ## Big Data — Schonberger & Cukier

 A high-level overview of the ways big data could change various aspects of government and enterprise, and both the risks and sources of value that are associated with this.
-Do not expect technical depth, but the book is a good first read for the curious.

-# Economics
+# Decision Science

 ## Misbehaving — Richard Thaler